Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

+I like to code, especially code which presents things like web pages, and in particular I like to write code that in turn writes code.
+I like to do systems admin and configuration.
+I like to draw and write fiction as well, so it occurred to me that an application to share comic books or other sequential documents created from my (and other's) content would be useful, and certainly fun to write.
+That is the impetus for Storybook.

 Storybook Comic Book Builder is an accessible Content Creator Application that in turn creates accessible documents.
+We have set requirements for the Builder that the comics or documents that it makes
+~ use a mobile-first responsive design
+~ are very quick to load
+~ are accessible by WCAG guidelines
+~ have semantic content and logical syntax
+~ are easy to navigate using only the keyboard
+~ support GIF or WebP animations and MP3 audio content ~ are portable to run on various media (eg thumb drives)

+The logic and code that realizes the implementation of the first two requirements listed for the created documents, that they be a mobile-first responsive design and quick to load, is a specific part of the package that makes it novel so far as I have been able to determine.
+This next is an outline of the considerations and the approach to meeting the first two requirements:
+I. why mobile-first responsive design? sheer numbers of audience devices II.
+Intro and rationale
+     A. responsive design versus adaptive design, definitions and distinctions
+     B. the HTML/CSS image "srcset" concept as a method of adaptive design. the benefits of different image formats.
+     C. a perceived rather serious flaw in the "srcset" method and its presentation of images. srcset selects images by width, if the image is taller than the display/viewport size it will be cropped
+     D. Javascript used to realize responsive design by scaling images first chosen through the browser srcset. the javascript scales the images to fit within the viewport while maintaining the image aspect ratio
+III.
+Explain the realization by exposing relevant portions of the code
+    A. synopsis of the srcset construct for image selection
+          i. the basic browser srcset implementation, how it works and why it doesn't ii. how the builder creates the srcset for each comic book image
+    B. how we use Javascript to modify the image's HTML srcset and other attributes
+    C. how we then use the Javascript to scale the srcset selection to fit within the viewport while maintaining the aspect ratio.
+IV.
+Explain how this method coincidentally and synergistically also substantially increases download speeds by minimizing content file sizes.

-In our example these documents are primarily accessible web comic books.
+Our example documents are primarily accessible web comic books.
 The Storybook app and the comics it creates both satisfy the WebAIM evaluation test for Web Content Accessibilty Guidelines (WCAG) which seems a fairly good starting point for such testing.
 This implies that they are largely accessible to challenged users.

 One aspect of accessibility is Semantic Content, some hierarchy that assistive technologies can parse for the user.
 As it happens search engines as well as users can benefit from this technique, and so this should also favorably influence page SEO ranking.

+Another aspect of accessibility is the navigability of the site, and we want our documents to be navigable by keyboard without the use of a mouse.

 Storybook was initially set up as a Facebook app with a FB page at https://www.facebook.com/Storybook-Comic-Book-Builder-112113734045065 and as such it uses the FB Open Graph API to logon and authenticate users.
 For FB users the app facilitates "Liking" the Storybook page and it also facilitates "Sharing" the comic to FB.
 The Facebook Login Code has been removed from this repo, it is included in Logins repo shared on our GitHub page.
 The home site for the domain is https://syntheticreality.net which runs a short CSS animation (which satisfies the WebAIM evaluation for accessibility) before it gives you the option to enter the Storybook Comic Book gallery.
 A direct link to the Comics Gallery page is provided by https://syntheticreality.net/Comics/Comics.php and the menu section of the gallery page has a link to the Builder application.